Leila Mimmack: Career

 Her first success as an actress came in 2008 when she won the "Best Teenage Actress" Award at the "Growing Talent Convention" in Paris, beating 300 competitors.
 Her first television appearance was in 2010 when she appeared in the BBC series Doctors as Vanessa Finch.
 In 2011, she played the werewolf Christa in the Being Human spin off Becoming Human.
 Furthermore, she could be seen in the mini series Mayday, as the May queen Hattie, who disappeared when she was cycling towards the May Day parade.
 She also appeared as a 17-year old Polish girl Dita in the television series Inside Men.
 In 2014 starred as the 19 year-old Brighton call-girl Blue in The Sleeping Room.
 In the same year she appeared as young Mary in Son of God.
 In the British thriller Level Up she plays Anna who has been kidnapped by masked thugs.
 In 2015, she got the role of Laura Campbell in Home Fires, who has an affair with a married military officer.
+Also in 2015, she played Rowenna Napier in Midwinter of the Spirit.
 In 2020, she returned to Doctors in the recurring role of Tanya Rees.